AdobeDocs/release-notes.en/current.md

 * [!DNL Cloud Manager] users can now access useful video tutorials from the [!UICONTROL Welcome] card on the landing page at any time.

-* The popover on the [!UICONTROL Restore Content] tab of the environments details page now displays a handy list of git commands allowing the user to view changes locally.
+* The popover on the [Restore Content](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/operations/backup.html?lang=en) tab of the environments details page now displays a handy list of git commands allowing the user to view changes locally.

 ### New Experience Manager courses and tutorials {#tutorials-aem}